Assistant Dean, K-12 Partnerships and Civic Engagement

 Patricia is a graduate of Rutgers University and holds a Master’s degree in Human Resource Management, Business from the University of Utah.
 Her diverse work experiences contribute to her unique ability to counsel students considering employment in a wide range of environments, including corporations, research and development firms, healthcare facilities, and state institutions.
 She has been employed by Mount Wachusett Community College for over 15 years and enjoys counseling college students to prepare them for careers while enrolled in college and beyond graduation.

-Since 2006, Tami has been providing administrative support to MWCC in the Biotechnology department, Academic Affairs office and Civic Engagement.
-She currently provides support and assists with activities involving the Civic Engagement office including the United Way Youth Venture of North Central Massachusetts, internships, service learning and career placement, Students SOS Program and The Democracy Commitment.
-She maintains the Career Pages Jobs website and assists with coordination of the Annual Job Fair as well as other campus events and works with the Phi Delta Chapter of the Phi Theta Kappa International Honor Society.
+Since 2006, Tami has been providing administrative support to MWCC in the Biotechnology department, the Division of Academic Affairs and now the Brewer Center.
+She currently provides support and assists with activities involving the Brewer Center, maintains the Career Pages Jobs website, assists with coordination of the Annual Job Fair, and works with the Phi Delta Chapter of the Phi Theta Kappa International Honor Society.

 Tami graduated with High Honors with a Business degree from Fisher College, received her Para Legal certificate from MWCC and is working on completing a Bachelor’s degree.
 She is an Alumni of MWCC and is an honorary member of Phi Theta Kappa.
 She received her Massachusetts licensed Real Estate Sales Person in 2006 and is currently a Property Manager.
 She has worked for various institutions such as the Internal Revenue Service, Massachusetts Firefighting Academy, Shriver Job Corps, LUK Crisis Center and Sterling Miller Financial Services.